The Suicidal Futility of War: A Mourning for Civilization and a Call for Disarmament

 We must remember that Buddha emphasized on four immeasurables: Maitri (loving-kindness) karuṇā (compassion), muditā (empathetic joy, jouissance) , and upekṣā (equanimity) All these quattuor represent a path to develop attitudes towards others.

-And we draw upon Charlie Chaplin’s speech in The Great Dictator—that cinematic cry against fascism and fatalism:
+Yet, we cannot help but draw upon Charlie Chaplin’s speech in The Great Dictator—that cinematic cry against fascism and fatalism:

 “We want to live by each other’s happiness—not by each other’s misery.”